WodongaTAFE/PSInContact/README.md

     Connect-IC 'https://au1.nice-incontact.com' -Credential (Get-Credential)

 Note that the token retrieved from Connect-IC expires in one hour, and we do not currently support refreshing the token automatically.

+## Disconnecting

+To ensure the inContact token is not preserved in your session, you can disconnect from the inContact instance using this command:

+    Disconnect-IC

+Note that no network connections are maintained that need to be cleaned up with this command.
+It's only used to clear the locally cached URI and token.